The Logical Structure of

 Another claim associated with CCE is that the holistic self is all and nothing (A = all = 0).
 To say that all, which includes innumerable things, is equal to zero certainly appears to be illogical.
 But is it?

 In the yogic system, which is based on the attainment of CCE, the term Brahman describes the holistic self.
-According to yogic scripture, "Brahman is all" [7] and yet Brahman is also sunya, [8] which is the number zero.
-Brahman appears to contain many things by the process of "differentiation."
+According to yogic scripture, “Brahman is all” [7] and yet Brahman is also sunya, [8] which is the number zero.
+Brahman appears to contain many things by the process of differentiation.
 [9] The mathematical definition of difference is that which is obtained by subtraction.
 [10]

 A subtraction table therefore models a system wherein that system (the whole table) is populated with many attributes by the same process by which Brahman is populated with many attributes, by differentiation:

-And exactly like Brahman
+Exactly like Brahman

 Exactly like Brahman, the whole table (as a model of all) contains all and yet is itself equal to nothing because the sum of all differences within it equals zero.
 All difference = 0.
 Ergo: it is a mathematic fact that the sum (yoga) of all differences (Brahman) equals zero (sunya).
 The "all and nothing" Brahman paradox is therefore logical with respect to the nature of the identity of all, where all is a whole system like Brahman in which all members are derived from differentiation.